orkestra/OrkestraPdfBundle/README.md

 #### Example implementation: InvoiceGenerator

-In this example, we use the WkPdf adapter to build a PDF.
-You can render templates in your applications configured templating engines using the built-in `AbstractPdfGenerator->render($template, array $paramters)` method.
+In this example, we use the WkPdf adapter and the built in templating engine to render a PDF.

 ```php
 <?php